 - Email marketing: If you subscribe to our mailing list, we use your email address to keep you informed about Chiff’s progress and development.
 Each email contains a link where you can unsubscribe from the mailing list.

-- Mobile application: If you download the Chiff app, an application on your phone, you will be presented a seed consisting of twelve random words.
+- Mobile application: If you download the Chiff app, an application on your phone, you will be presented a seed consisting of twelve random words, a so called ‘paper backup’.
+You can find the paper backup at any time in your phone under 'Settings'.
 This seed is unique for each person and serves as the key to encrypt all your personal data.
 Since the seed never leaves your phone and passwords are only stored locally, your data is inaccessible to us.
-To make sure you can restore your accounts if you would lose your phone, Chiff needs to store some data (websites and usernames) remotely.
-This data encrypted with a cryptographic key that is derived from your seed.
+To make sure you can restore your accounts if you would lose your phone, Chiff needs to store some data remotely which will be used to generate the correct passwords.
+Before that data is sent to our server, it is encrypted on your phone with a cryptographic key derived from your seed.
 This ensures that we cannot read this data.
 Since we do not have the technical ability to decrypt your information, we are unable to hand over your data to third parties in an unencrypted form.

 There are some third parties Keyn BV transfers personally identifiable information to: